Kelly Ballett talks about the work which saw her nominated for Nova.

 “My work deconstructs hierarchies, functional, social and visual, addressing ‘high’ and ‘low’ cultural values, mirroring the discourse of the reciprocal yet polemic relationship between ‘Mainstream’ and Avant-Garde, Fine Art and Applied Art.
 Dealing with the problem of reaching a middle point, a contested space.

 The materials used in the piece are important to how the viewer interacts with it as a whole, as the materials themselves are a method of speech.
-Venilla is a sticky vinyl adhesive, with a wood grain effect, it exists as a copy of nature, a cheaper version, yet completely seductive and immediately accessible.
+Venilia is a sticky vinyl adhesive, with a wood grain effect, it exists as a copy of nature, a cheaper version, yet completely seductive and immediately accessible.
 This is played off against the real wood, the bare wood and the painted wood disguised as something else.
-This conversation between materials is repeated in the relationship between ‘mainstream’ and ‘Avant-garde’, taking its natural functions and fetishizing their mode of address”
+This conversation between materials is repeated in the relationship between ‘mainstream’ and ‘avant-garde’, taking its natural functions and fetishising their mode of address”